-The impact of our SEND provision has been to improve access to the curriculum for all students who have SEND and ensure that they make good progress in their learning and development.
+The impact of our SEND provision has been to improve access to the curriculum for all students who have SEND and ensure that they make good progress in their learning and wider development.

-Carefully planned support, including short term interventions by school staff, together with expertise secured by school, has ensured all students with SEND have been able to take part in areas of the curriculum that would not otherwise have been accessible to them.
+Carefully planned support, including short and long term interventions by school staff, together with expertise secured by school, has ensured all students with SEND have been able to take part in areas of the curriculum that would not otherwise have been accessible to them.

 Throughout the last academic year, almost all students identified with SEND at Diamond Hall Junior Academy have made progress given their age and previous attainment.
 Students where progress faltered were quickly identified by the class teacher through pupil progress meetings and SEND reviews.
 Additional support was then planned to restore progression.
-Most pupils made progress in line with their peers.
+Most pupils have made progress in line with their peers.
+More pupils with SEND are meeting age related expectations.